CodezPoet/code_examples/README.md

 ### Coding Convention

 Different frameworks, cms, and projects can use different coding conventions.
 Some examples may use different coding conventions, however within each example a consistent coding style was chosen.
-In general for frameworks like Symfony the Symfony Coding Convention is used.
+In general the following coding conventions are used in the code examples:

 - [Symfony Coding Standards](https://symfony.com/doc/current/contributing/code/standards.html)
 - [Laravel Coding Standards](https://laravel.com/docs/10.x/contributions#coding-style)